JacksonIsaac/udacity-behavioral-cloning/writeup_behavioral.md

 #### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:

-![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+I tried to create a custom training set but due to frame rate issue, I was unable to create a proper train set.
+It was either too much steering or off track sometimes.
+Hence, I decided to use the provided data set for training.

+I used scikit learn's split function to split data set into training and validation sample set.
+I made use of generators to create batch samples.
+This helps in running a large neural network on a big data set.

+Also, to augment the data sat, I flipped the images using opencv flip() function and multiplied the angles with -1.
+This is done inorder to remove bias towards left turn, since the lap has mostly left turns only and the model learns to take only left turns.

+Before feeding the data into the model, I have used normalization and cropping of image to remove the sky, trees, etc. on top and the hood of the car from the bottom.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+I tried upto 25 epochs and noticed that in some cases it overfits on training data and performs bad on validation set.
+I found out that the ideal number of epochs was 5.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.